Kotlin/kotlinx-cli/README.md

 }
 ```

-`kotlinx.cli` is also included in Kotlin/Native distribution as endorsed library so it's possible to use `kotlinx.cli`
+`kotlinx-cli` is also included in Kotlin/Native distribution as endorsed library so it's possible to use `kotlinx.cli`
 in projects on Kotlin/Native without setting dependency to it.
 If `Gradle` is used to build project turning on endorsed libraries in Kotlin/Native is possible with
 ```kotlin